-(1) Existing Principal and Interest illustrated as of June 30, 2022 and adjusted for Series 2022A Bonds.
+(1) Existing Principal and Interest illustrated as of June 30, 2022.
 Excludes short-term leases payable from the General Purpose School Fund.

 (2) The interest expense numbers reflected in this table are net of Direct Payments payable by the United States Treasury to the County on the General Obligation School Bonds, Series 2017A (QECB).